dandrake/pmpc/README.md

 # ideas, todo

+combine multiple <note> elements with the same slide attribute

 put all the LaTeX support stuff in a .sty file

 allow multiple <note>s for a single slide, which we'll concatenate.